Protect Your Privacy. Secure Your Finances. Explore the Future of Cybersecurity.

 d.
 Review Sharing Permissions

-Check who has access to your shared files.
-Remove old collaborators and avoid making files “public” unless absolutely necessary.
+Regularly check who has access to your files.
+Remove old collaborators and avoid public sharing unless necessary.

-Outdated apps or operating systems can be exploited by attackers.
-Enable automatic updates on your cloud and connected devices.
+Outdated apps or operating systems are vulnerable to attacks.
+Enable automatic updates for your cloud apps and devices.

 6. Understand the Shared Responsibility Model

-Cloud providers protect the infrastructure, while you are responsible for securing your data, access, and account settings.
+Cloud providers protect the infrastructure, but you are responsible for your data and accounts.

 For example: